Agricultural and Biological Engineering

 Subject offerings of new and developing areas of knowledge in agricultural and biological engineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 May be repeated in the same or separate term if topics vary to a maximum of 12 hours.

 Principles of instrumentation systems, including sensing, signal conditioning, computerized data acquisition, test design, data analysis and synthesis.
+Additional fees may apply.
+See Class Schedule.
 4 undergraduate hours.
 4 graduate hours.
 Credit is not given for both ABE 425 and ME 360.
 Prerequisite: ECE 205.

 Engineering team effectiveness; project definition; assessing related technologies; marketing and business planning related to engineering; budgeting and financial analyses of engineering projects; safety, ethics and environmental considerations; intellectual property; engineering proposal presentation.
 Same as TSM 430.
 2 undergraduate hours.
 2 graduate hours.